-In May 2007, NL filed a complaint in Texas state court (Contran Corporation, et al. v.
-Terry S. Casey, et al., Case No. 07-04855, 192 nd Judicial District Court, Dallas County, Texas) in which we alleged negligence, conversion, and breach of contract against a former service provider of ours who was also a former minority shareholder of EMS.
+In May 2007, we filed a complaint in Texas state court (Contran Corporation, et al. v.
+Terry S. Casey, et al., Case No. 07-04855, 192nd Judicial District Court, Dallas County, Texas) in which we alleged negligence, conversion, and breach of contract against a former service provider of ours who was also a former minority shareholder of EMS.
 In February 2008, two other former minority shareholders of EMS filed counterclaims, a third-party petition and petition in intervention, seeking damages related to their former ownership in EMS.
 Our original claims were removed to arbitration, and the case is now captioned Industrial Recovery Capital Holdings Co. et al. v.
 Harold C. Simmons et al., Case No. 08-02589, District Court, Dallas County, Texas.
-The defendants are us, Contran and certain of our and EMS's current or former officers or directors.
+The defendants are NL, Contran and certain of our, NL and EMS's current or former officers or directors.
 The plaintiffs claim that, in preparing the valuation of the former minority shareholders' preferred shares for purchase by EMS, defendants committed breach of fiduciary duty, civil conspiracy, and breach of contract.
-We and EMS filed counterclaims against the former minority shareholders relating to the formation and management of EMS.
+NL and EMS filed counterclaims against the former minority shareholders relating to the formation and management of EMS.
 The case was tried in July 2009, and the jury returned a verdict in favor of the plaintiffs.
 The jury awarded \$28.2 million in breach of contract damages and \$33.7 million in breach of fiduciary duty damages.
 In addition, the jury awarded an aggregate of \$145 million in punitive damages associated with the finding of breach of fiduciary duty.
-The plaintiffs will be required to elect breach of contract or breach of fiduciary duty damages, and the punitive damages would be awarded only if the fiduciary duty claim is upheld on appeal.
-We do not believe that the facts and evidence support the verdict and damages awarded.
+The plaintiffs will be required to elect breach of contract or breach of fiduciary duty damages, and the punitive damages would be awarded only if the fiduciary duty claim and the punitive damage award are upheld on appeal.
+Following the jury verdict, NL filed a motion to disregard the jury's findings and for judgment notwithstanding the verdict.
+In October 2009, the judge denied these motions and entered a final judgment.
+We intend to file a motion for a new trial and, following a hearing and the judge's ruling on that motion, appeal the judgment if necessary.
+Plaintiffs also have filed a motion for injunctive relief seeking to preserve the judgment, which we intend to oppose.
+We do not believe that the facts and evidence support the judgment and damages awarded.
 We continue to believe that the claims of the plaintiffs are without merit and are subject to certain defenses and counterclaims.
 Moreover, we believe that the plaintiffs' claims are required to be resolved by independent third-parties pursuant to the applicable governing documents, whose findings would be binding on all parties.
-We intend to appeal any adverse judgment the court may enter against us and to continue to vigorously defend the matter.
-We expect that the jury verdict will be set aside.
-At June 30, 2009, we believe that we have adequately accrued for the amount we will ultimately be required to pay to the former minority shareholders in this matter, and our accrual in this regard, recognized by NL is included in other current accrued liabilities.
-See Note 6.
-The portion of our consolidated other current accrued liabilities recognized by NL is approximately \$12.0 million at June 30, 2009.
+We intend to continue to vigorously defend the matter.
+We expect that the judgment will be set aside.
+At September 30, 2009, we believe that we have adequately accrued for the amount we will ultimately be required to pay to the former minority shareholders in this matter, and our accrual in this regard is included in other current accrued liabilities.
+The portion of our consolidated other current accrued liabilities recognized by NL is approximately \$12.1 million at September 30, 2009.
 Such amount could be increased or decreased as further information becomes available or circumstances change.